Mexico's Enrique Pena Nieto confirms election ambitions

 In November 2010, he married popular soap opera actress Angelica Rivera in what was described, perhaps inevitably, as a "fairytale wedding".

-The fairtytale ending for Mr Pena Nieto's political career would be to clinch the PRI's nomination and win next July's election.'No dinosaur'
+The fairtytale ending for Mr Pena Nieto's political career would be to clinch the PRI's nomination and win next July's election.

 Speaking to the BBC earlier this month at the governor's mansion in Toluca, the capital of the State of Mexico, Mr Pena Nieto insisted his party had changed.